-- the determination, through contextual information and/or central determiners (the definiteness of an NP) of the reference domain of the quantification (i.e. a subset or part of the source domain, possibly the entire source domain); - 4. the way in which elements or parts of the reference domain participate in a set of events: the individuation of the reference domain (individual objects, possibly also their parts, or quantities of masses), the distribution of the quantification, the semantic role, and the relative scope of the quantified relation over events and participants; - 5. the quantitative (absolute or proportional) involvement of the reference domain; - 6. the size of the reference domain, or of groups, subsets, or parts of the reference domain involved in the quantifying predication; - 7. the size of the set of events in the quantification and the frequency of repetitive events.
+- 3. the determinacy, through contextual information and/or central determiners (the definiteness of an NP) of the reference domain of the quantification (i.e. a subset or part of the source domain, possibly the entire source domain); - 4. the way in which elements or parts of the reference domain participate in a set of events: the individuation of the reference domain (individual objects, possibly also their parts, or quantities of masses), the distribution of the quantification, the semantic role, and the relative scope of the quantified relation over events and participants; - 5. the quantitative (absolute or proportional) involvement of the reference domain; - 6. the exhaustiveness of the quantification; - 7. the size of the reference domain, or of groups, subsets, or parts of the reference domain involved in the quantifying predication; - 8. the repetitiveness of recurring events (as in "John called home twice every day").